JonasHeymans/Optimizing-Settlers-of-Catan/README.md

 The optimal starting postion in Settlers of Catan has many factors that affect the choice.
 Using probability, resource scarcity and the ability to trade has been used to identify a possible choice.

+You will need to place the Dataset, Pathway and Probabilites in your working directory.

 The following R libraries are need to run this program:

 igraph